Divertimento for String Orchestra (Bartók): Bartók’s patron

 Paul Sacher is often noted as being somewhat of a pioneer, having conducted and commissioned approximately one hundred works by prominent twentieth-century composers.
-In 1936 Sacher commissioned Bartók's celebrated work, Music for Strings, Percussion, and Celesta, for the tenth anniversary of the Basel Chamber Orchestra.
-Just three years later, Sacher commissioned a new work, one less demanding and for an ensemble of twenty-two players.
+In 1936, Sacher commissioned Bartók's celebrated work, Music for Strings, Percussion, and Celesta, for the tenth anniversary of the Basel Chamber Orchestra.
+Just three years later, Sacher commissioned a new work, one less demanding and for an ensemble of 22 players.
 Bartók's previous commissioned work was found to be extremely challenging and Sacher was now looking for something in the spirit of the eighteenth century, something simpler.
-The result of Sacher's request was the Divertimento for String Orchestra, BB 118.
-Bartók composed the piece within an astonishing fifteen days, from August 2–17.
+The result of Sacher's request was the Divertimento for String Orchestra.

+Bartók composed the piece within an astonishing 15 days, from August 2–17.
 Sacher provided Bartók with living arrangements at his family's Swiss chalet, Chalet Aellen, in Saanen (Berne), Switzerland during his time composing.
 To help aid Bartók in his writing of the work, Sacher provided Bartók with a piano and an on-hand chef.
-Just one day after he finished the composition, August 18, 1939, Bartók wrote his eldest son, Béla with excitement and news of his composition.
+Just a day after he finished the composition, August 18, 1939, Bartók wrote his eldest son, Béla with excitement and news of his composition.